kingwingfly/fav/README.md

 ## Usage

-Need `ffmpeg` usable, and able to be directly called in cli.
+Need `ffmpeg` usable, and added to the PATH.

 ```sh
 Back up your favorite bilibili online resources with CLI.